Andrée Blouin: End of life

-Blouin’s daughter recounted how her mother was sentenced to death and was forced to flee the Congo.
-She ended up living in “exile” in Paris where after her divorce in 1973, she became a “den mother” to African “opposition figures and revolutionaries” who needed a place to stay.
-At the end of her life, she was diagnosed with lymphoma and “had grown despondent over the oppression that continued even after the end of colonialism.”
+She was diagnosed with lymphoma and "had grown despondent over the oppression that continued even after the end of colonialism."
 She died on 9 April 1986.

 Literary works

 Blouin's autobiography, My Country, Africa: Autobiography of a Black Pasionaria, was published in English in 1983.
 Jean MacKellar collaborated with Blouin and completed interviews and the editing of the book.
-However, Blouin rejected the book and attempted to sue MacKellar to block the publication because she was not satisfied with the story being presented in “social-psychological terms” instead of as a “political testament."
+However, Blouin rejected the book and attempted to sue MacKellar to block the publication because she was not satisfied with the story being presented in "social-psychological terms" instead of as a "political testament."

+In popular culture

+She features prominently in the 2024 film Soundtrack to a Coup d'Etat which depicts the Congolese independence process and Lumumba's death.